-- Mortgage registration fees: Both your new and existing bank may charge to register and deregister your mortgage,respectively, generally costing $135 (varies between states).
+- Mortgage registration fee: Your new and existing bank may charge to register and deregister your mortgage, respectively.
+The fee charged varies accross states.

-- Valuation fee: The new lender will charge around $300 to $600 to have your property valued but we can order a free upfront valuation on your behalf.
+- Property valuation fee: This can vary according to property type and location.
+The new lender will charge around $300 to $600 to have your property valued, but we can order a free upfront valuation on your behalf.

 Not all banks charge all these fees!

-You can get a rough estimate of the cost to refinance your mortgage by using our refinance calculator.
+You can get a rough estimate of the mortgage refinance fees by using our refinance calculator.

-Complete our free assessment form or call us on 1300 889 743 to speak with a specialist mortgage broker if you are planning to refinance your home loan.
+Complete our free assessment form or call us on 1300 889 743 to speak with a specialist mortgage broker if you plan to refinance your home loan.

 Several banks may provide a cashback to refinance your home loan to them.

-The amount of the rebate will depend on whether you’re an existing customer or a first home buyer.
+The rebate amount will depend on whether you’re an existing customer or a first-home buyer.

-These rewards can be tempting and lenders offer them on a regular basis but you shouldn’t refinance purely for a cash back.
+These rewards can be tempting, and lenders offer them regularly, but you shouldn’t refinance purely for cash back.

-Consider taking advantage of attractive offers as the refinancing process is a lot simpler than it used to be.
+Consider taking advantage of attractive offers, as the refinancing process is much more straightforward than it used to be.